0xazure/purehugo/README.md

 purehugo
 ========

 Hugo theme based on [purecss](http://purecss.io/) from Yahoo.
-The theme is based on [the purecss blog layout example](http://purecss.io/layouts/blog/), is responsive and has a few more features: pagination (if enabled), responsive images (through a shortcode), google analytics, and even a mini-asset-pipeline using gulp.
+The theme is based on [the purecss blog layout example](http://purecss.io/layouts/blog/), is responsive and has a few more features: pagination (if enabled), responsive images (through a shortcode), and google analytics.
 If you end up using it, I'd love to see what you do with it so please give me a shout on [twitter](https://twitter.com/dragos_plesca).

 ### Installation